dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 This section is exclusive to dbt Cloud CLI users (support for dbt Cloud IDE is coming soon).
 With dbt Cloud, you can:

 - Run MetricFlow commands right after installing the dbt Cloud CLI.
 They're integrated with dbt Cloud so you can use them immediately.
-- Not worry about version control; your dbt Cloud account will manage it for you automatically.
+- Your account will automatically manage version control for you.

 Refer to the following steps to get started: